 5. Restaurants with Star Power

 Although Loudoun offers several amazing food options ranging from fast casual to one-of-a-kind gourmet dining experiences, here are few highlights of restaurants that have award-winning chefs in their repertoire:

 Roots 657 located in Leesburg is an eat-in and take-out cafe and market offering regionally curated products such as house-made soups, salads, sandwiches and fresh baked goods.
 Owned by Certified Master Chef, Rich Rosendale, this restaurant has some serious clout.
 With over 55 international cooking competitions under his belt, Rich brings a wealth of experience to the concept for Roots 657.

-Inspired by the local farm fresh ingredients the region has to offer, The Restaurant at Patowmack Farm menu changes daily based on the current available bounty.
+Inspired by the local farm fresh ingredients the region has to offer, The Restaurant at Patowmack Farm menu changes daily based on the food currently available.
 As one of the first farm restaurants in the nation, Chef Tarver King maintains that farm-to-table integrity with every dish served.
 Amongst several impressive accolades, Chef King was named the RAMMY Chef of the Year in 2017 and was a finalist for the James Beard Foundation’s Best Chef, Mid-Atlantic.

 The Village at Leesburg shopping center got a whole lot sweeter when world-renowned pastry chef Santosh Tiptur opened his first solo restaurant, The Conche, in 2017.
 As a Food Network competitor, Chef Tiptur is well known for his decadent designs sure to exceed every chocolate lover’s fantasy.
 The Conche features a chocolate boutique but also a restaurant with a full menu to dine in for dinner or even enjoy a Sunday brunch.
 The impressive dining room also boasts a state-of-the-art chocolate lab so guests can get a behind-the-scenes glimpse at the handmade production process.